shakahl/LibreAutomate-C-Sharp/_/Templates/files/Default/@Triggers and toolbars/Readme.txt

-In files of this folder you can define all your triggers (hotkeys etc) and toolbars.
+In files of this folder you can define triggers (hotkeys etc) and toolbars.
 There are several examples.
 Click the Run button to run the script and see how it works.
 Add your triggers near the example triggers.
 Delete or comment out unused examples.
 Add/remove toolbars in a similar way.
 Create more "partial" files for toolbars if need.
 After editing project files, click the Run button to restart the script.

-This folder and its missing files are automatically added when you click a T&T menu item.
+This folder and its missing files are automatically added when you click a TT menu item.
 Also it sets to run the script at program startup (Options -> General -> Run scripts...).

 This folder is a script project.
-It is one big script divided into multiple files.
+It is one script divided into multiple files.
 The script starts in file "Triggers and toolbars".
 It calls function RunTriggersAndToolbars, which calls functions with attribute [Triggers] or [Toolbars]; they are in other files.
 Then it runs all the time, waiting for trigger events and clicked toolbar buttons.